chriseverts/Telco_Classification_Project/README.md

 -Walk Codeup Data Science Team through the analysis I did to answer my questions and that lead to my findings.

+# Reproduce My Project

+You will need your own env file with database credentials along with all the necessary files listed below to run my final project notebook.

+Read this README.md Download the aquire.py, prepare.py, explore.py, and telco_churn_final.ipynb files into your working directory Add your own env file to your directory. (user, password, host) Run the Telco_Final_Notebook.ipynb notebook

+# Summary

+## Key Takeaways

+- Features that predict churn are Month to month contracts, fiber optic, and electronic payment

+- I chose decision tree as my model due to the fact that it had a recall percent of 93% and accuracy score of 79.9%

+## Recommendations

+- Obtain more data and run more models on various features that affect churns

+- This will allow us to use surgical precision on those who could possibly churn